janEntikan/panda3d-docs/pipeline/tips.rst

 Programmers live in a world where names and naming conventions are incredibly important.
 Nothing makes them happier than when the names of art assets fit in well with their code.
-Common naming conventions are: mixedCaseNames, CapitalizedMixedCaseNames, names_with_underscores, names-with-hyphens.
+Common naming conventions are: snake_case_names, CapitalizedMixedCaseNames, names_with_underscores, names-with-hyphens.
 Pick one and stick with it.